UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_setup.rst

 Intro to Git and setup
 ######################

 This is a summary of the stup you used for Course 1.
-Follow along to make sure you aresetup correctly for this course.
+Follow along to make sure you are setup correctly for this course.

 What is Git?